The Actual History of Body Position Evolution.

 Rule # 1, "There is not magic way to sit on a bike to get more traction"

-We found that by hanging more of our body off to the inside we would gain the extra ground clearance, now we could go faster and use up all the extra clearance.
-At the same time we noticed that, the narrower production bikes like the 2 cylinder Yamahas had more clearance and didn't drag their pipes as soon.
+We found that by hanging more of our body off to the inside we would gain extra ground clearance, now we could go faster and use up the extra clearance.
+At the same time, we noticed that the narrower production bikes like the 2-cylinder Yamahas had more clearance and didn't drag their pipes as soon.
 The result was that the Yamahas could corner just a little faster without hanging off, before dragging their pipes.

 As we changed position, we would quickly notice if the pipes would drag harder or if we gain clearance.
 We found ourselves trying basically two different postures.
 One position was to keep our butt on the seat and move our head and shoulders into the turn.
+This was a common posture of the new racers at the time, but as racers got more experienced, it was quickly dropped.
 The other was to keep our head centered and slide our butt and leg off to the inside.
 Repeatedly, the results showed that the head and shoulder position had a lot less effect on clearance than sliding the butt off the seat.
 We also found we preferred the butt off BP because, it kept our hands and arms in a comfortable riding position and afforded us the most precise control of the bike, where the head & should position compromised our feel and control of the bike.

-After we got comfortable cornering while hanging off we tried slight changes in PB.
-Once again we would put the bike into a turn with the pipes just barely scraping.
-We would then try changing our position, one is sitting up with our heads up, as shown here, the other was to maintain our butt off posture but, go into a tuck with our head down (no photo available).
-The result was, when we had the pipes scraping while our head was up then bent down into the tuck head down position the dragging of the pipe actually got worse.
+After we got comfortable cornering while hanging off, we tried slight changes in PB.
+Once again, we would put the bike into a turn with the pipes just barely scraping.
+We would then try changing our position, one is sitting up with our heads up, as shown here, the other was to maintain our butt off posture but, go into a tuck with our head down, simular to the current "Kiss the Mirror BP, (no photo available).
+The result was, when we had the pipes scraping while our head was up then bent down into the tuck head down position (kiss the Mirror) the dragging of the pipe actually got worse.

 If we stated with our head down and just scraping then sat up, the scrapping would stop.
 We concluded that head up gave use the best clearance.
 We also concluded it was how far "off center" to the right or left you moved your weigh which had the biggest impact on the lean angle of the bike.
 Moving our weight up or down had the least, if any, impact on lean angle.
 Head up or head down is more a matter of "Style" than "Functionality".